isomerpages/moe-canossacatholic/_departments/Physical Education.md

 Students apply risk assessment to manage daily and physical activities with respect to self, others and the environment.

 <b><font size="3" color="#7daadf">Core Values</font></b><br>
-Students make informed and responsible decisions with regard to personal behaviour and social interactions based on sound values-based
+Students make informed and responsible decisions with regard to personal behaviour and social interactions based on sound values-based judgements.

+<b><font size="3" color="#7daadf">Enjoyment</font></b><br>
+Students enjoy and value physical activities and healthy living in a sustainable way.

 *   Acquire a range of movement skills to participate in a variety of physical activities.
 *   Understand and apply movement concepts, principles and strategies in a range of physical activities.